Can Going to Rehab Before Court Date Help Your Legal Case?

 What Happens If Rehab Conflicts with a Custody Hearing?

 Prioritize scheduling rehab so it doesn’t overlap with custody hearings.
 Missing a hearing means forfeiting your chance to present evidence of your suitability as a guardian.
 While judges can postpone hearings, it’s advisable to complete rehab well before custody matters arise.
-Understand residential treatment timelines to prevent time conflicts, as rehab duration varies based on individual needs.
+Understand residential treatment timelines to prevent time conflicts, as the duration of rehab varies based on individual needs.

 Is Rehab an Option with an Outstanding Warrant?